semodi/neuralxc/README.md

 #### Model deployment

-After installing Libnxc and patching SIESTA (see instructions in [Libnxc manual](https://libnxc.readthedocs.io/en/latest/), NeuralXC can be used from within
-SIESTA in self-consistent calculations.
+After installing Libnxc and patching SIESTA (see instructions in [Libnxc manual](https://libnxc.readthedocs.io/en/latest/), the trained NeuralXC functionals can be used from within SIESTA in self-consistent calculations.
 To deploy a trained model in SIESTA simply add the line `neuralxc $PATH_TO_NXC_MODEL` to your `.fdf` input file.

 ### Reproducibility